paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-13a-child-nutrition.md

       (I) to ensure program compliance and integrity; and

-      (II) to demonstrate competence in the training provided under clause (i).
+      (II) to demonstrate competence in the training provided under clauses (i) and (iii).

     (iii) *Training modules* — In addition to the topics described in clause (i), a training program carried out under this subparagraph shall include training modules on—

       (I) nutrition;

+      (II) food allergies, including information on the best practices to prevent, recognize, and respond to food-related allergic reactions;

-      (II) health and food safety standards and methodologies; and
+      (III) health and food safety standards and methodologies; and

-      (III) any other appropriate topics, as determined by the Secretary.
+      (IV) any other appropriate topics, as determined by the Secretary.

 (3) **Funding**